-“For this reason, radon levels are typically higher in homes during the winter months when doors and windows are closed more often and air circulation is poor.
-This is why the winter months are the best time of the year to test your home,” said Environmental Health Director Michelle Patton.
+"For this reason, radon levels are typically higher in homes during the winter months when doors and windows are closed more often and air circulation is poor, so this is the best time of year to test," said Michelle Patton, director of environmental health services.

 Radon is a national environmental health problem.
 Elevated radon levels have been discovered in virtually every state.
-The Environmental Protection Agency estimates that as many as 8 million homes throughout the country have elevated levels of radon.
-State surveys to date show one out of eight homes have elevated radon levels.
+The EPA estimates that as many as eight million homes throughout the country have elevated levels of radon.
+State surveys to date show that one out of eight homes have elevated radon levels.
 Indoor radon has been judged to be the most serious environmental cancer-causing agent to which the general public is exposed and which the EPA must address.

 Some scientific studies of radon exposure indicate that children may be more sensitive to radon.
 This may be due to their higher respiration rate and their rapidly dividing cells, which may be more vulnerable to radiation damage.

 Testing is the only way to know your homes radon levels.
 Contrary to popular belief, "radon exposure does not cause headaches, nausea, fatigue or skin rashes like other environmental toxins," Patton said.

 There are no immediate symptoms that will alert you to the presence of radon.
 It typically takes years of exposure before any problems surface and then it is too late.

 The U.S. Environmental Protection Agency, Surgeon General, American Lung Association, American Medical Association and National Safety Council all recommend testing your home for radon.
 Radon tests are easy to do and are available at any local health department.

 During the month of January, test kits will be discounted to $5 or free with a donation of a nonperishable food item.
 These items will be donated to local food pantries that have supplies depleted during the holiday season.